-As in previous posts featuring on this blog, I will first outline a cognitive bias drawing from the relevant psychological literature and then describe how that plays out in financial markets.
 My basic point throughout is that it is critical for market participants to know about these unavoidable biases for two reasons.
-Firstly, knowing about them is the first step to being able to recognise when they are operative and assessing whether they have resulted in an optimal decision, with specific relevance here to trading decisions.
-Secondly, since no-one is free of these biases, traders can expect that other market players will be influenced by them and trade accordingly.
+Firstly, knowing about them is the first step to being able to recognise when they are operative.
+Then you can assess whether they have resulted in an optimal decision, with specific relevance here to trading decisions.
+Secondly, no-one is free of these biases.
+Other market players will be influenced by them.
+You can trade on that basis.

 There is some discussion as to how age interacts with the Picture Superiority Effect.
 Early researchers found that younger people recalled more pictures than words while older subjects did not, suggesting that the Picture Superiority Effect exists only in younger people.
 More recent work, however, appears to find the exact opposite.
 Given the general improvement in experimental methodologies that occurs over time and the parallel increase in knowledge, I would say that the more recent studies are more likely to be correct.
 But that observation remains subject to further confirmation/disconfirmation.